 The LLM + GNN Hybrid Approach

-The most advanced production systems combine LLMs with graph neural networks.
-LinkedIn's STAR system, presented at KDD 2025, is a documented example.
+Combining LLMs with graph neural networks produces the most accurate production systems.
+LinkedIn’s STAR system, presented at KDD 2025, is a documented example.
 STAR uses an LLM to generate rich text representations of candidates and jobs, then feeds those into a GNN that models relationships across the entire professional network - over 1 billion member profiles and 50 million jobs.
 In A/B testing, STAR increased job applications by 1.5% site-wide, according to the research paper published on arXiv.

 Why does the hybrid outperform either approach alone?
 The LLM handles language understanding - parsing complex job titles, interpreting career narratives, and generating contextual embeddings.
 The GNN handles structural reasoning - understanding which career paths lead where, which companies cluster together, and which skill combinations predict success in specific roles.
 Together, they address each other’s blind spots.

-The academic benchmarks back this up.
+Academic benchmarks confirm it.
 A 2025 study published in ScienceDirect found that a GPT-4 + hierarchical GNN system achieved an F1 score of 0.91 for resume-job matching - versus 0.70 for basic cosine similarity.
-That's not an incremental improvement.
-It's the difference between a tool that gets matching roughly right and one that performs at near-human accuracy.
+That’s not an incremental improvement.
+It’s the difference between a tool that gets matching roughly right and one that performs at near-human accuracy.

 RAG: Adding Real-Time Context to Matching

 Retrieval-Augmented Generation (RAG) adds another layer by pulling in external knowledge at inference time.
-Instead of relying solely on what the model learned during training, a RAG-based matching system retrieves relevant context - current salary benchmarks, company culture descriptions, hiring manager preferences, or market conditions - and feeds it into the LLM alongside the candidate profile and job description.
+RAG-based matching goes beyond the model’s training data.
+It retrieves relevant context at inference time - current salary benchmarks, company culture descriptions, hiring manager preferences, or market conditions - and feeds that into the LLM alongside the candidate profile and job description.

-A 2025 multi-agent framework using DeepSeek-V3 with RAG achieved a Pearson correlation of 0.84 with human HR evaluators when scoring the top 10% of candidates, according to research published on arXiv.
-The system tested 105 resumes across multiple job categories.
-What's notable isn't just the accuracy - it's that the RAG approach dynamically incorporated job-specific criteria that weren't part of the base model's training data.
+Research from 2025 tested a multi-agent framework using DeepSeek-V3 with RAG.
+It achieved a Pearson correlation of 0.84 with human HR evaluators on the top 10% of candidates, per arXiv.
+Testing covered 105 resumes across multiple job categories.
+What’s notable isn’t just the accuracy - it’s that the RAG approach dynamically incorporated job-specific criteria that weren’t part of the base model’s training data.

-For recruiters, this is significant.
-A RAG-powered tool can adapt its matching criteria based on information you provide - like "this role requires someone comfortable with ambiguity in a Series A environment" - without retraining the underlying model.
+Recruiters benefit from this directly.
+A RAG-powered tool can adapt its matching criteria based on information you provide - like “this role requires someone comfortable with ambiguity in a Series A environment” - without retraining the underlying model.

 Pin uses a similar approach to match candidates at scale.
 Its AI scans 850M+ profiles and applies recruiter-level reasoning to surface candidates that keyword-based tools miss entirely.
 As Rich Rosen, Executive Recruiter at Cornerstone Search, puts it: “Absolutely money maker for recruiters… in 6 months I can directly attribute over $250K in revenue to Pin.”

-Try Pin's AI-powered candidate matching free - it delivers a ~70% candidate acceptance rate - meaning seven out of ten candidates Pin recommends are accepted into customers' hiring pipelines.
+Try Pin’s AI-powered candidate matching free - it delivers an 83% candidate acceptance rate, the highest of any AI recruiting platform - meaning more than eight out of ten candidates Pin recommends advance into hiring pipelines.
 That acceptance rate reflects the practical impact of advanced matching algorithms applied to a database with 100% coverage in North America and Europe.

 How Does Reinforcement Learning Make Matching Smarter?